Own Fabric Roller Blinds

 Our service is completely bespoke, we use your own fabric.

 Laminating fabrics for Roller Blinds

 Most Fabrics can be laminated to make a Roller Blind.

-Roller blind backings are available in white and cream or blackout.
+Roller blind backings are all FR and available in white, cream or blackout.

 Price includes laminating the provided fabric, over-locking all visible edges and manufacturing into a roller blind

 *Please note that preciseness of colour cannot be guaranteed as this depends on the screen settings of your computer.

 Please send your order email receipt together with your fabric direct to the factory address we supply will send you. ( NOT our Crosby Office)